steamboatid/nginx/debian/modules/http-fancyindex/README.rst

 :Default: fancyindex_show_dotfiles off
 :Context: http, server, location
 :Description:
-  Whether to list files that are proceeded with a dot.
+  Whether to list files that are preceded with a dot.
 Normal convention is to hide these.

 fancyindex_ignore
 ~~~~~~~~~~~~~~~~~